tari-project/tari/README.md

 #### Configuration prerequisites

-##### MinoTari applications
+##### Minotari applications

-The configuration prerequisites are the same for all three MinoTari applications.
+The configuration prerequisites are the same for all three Minotari applications.
 After performing a [default installation](#installing-using-binaries), locate the main configuration file (`config.toml`), which will be created in the `~/tari_esmeralda_testnet/config` (on Linux) or `%USERPROFILE%\.tari-testnet\config` (on Windows) directory.